-My child's father doesn't 'babysit' our children, he parents them
+My children's father doesn't 'babysit' our kids, he parents them

 "Is dad babysitting the children for you?"